-Accounts receivable are carried at net realizable value.
+Accounts receivable are recognized and carried at original invoiced amount less an allowance for any potential uncollectible amounts.
 An allowance for doubtful accounts is recorded when collection of the full amount is no longer probable.
 In evaluating the collectability of receivable balances, the Group considers specific evidence including the aging of the receivable, the customer's payment history, its current credit-worthiness and current economic trends.
 Accounts receivable are written off after all collection efforts have ceased.